Make your own cold process soap!

 Spread the love

-All about Lye
+All About Lye

-Most of the ingredients in soap making are perfectly safe & food grade, but there is one exception.
-When making soap you need to use sodium hydroxide, commonly known as lye.
-Lye has many uses including as a commercial cleaning agent, drain cleaner, chemically peeling fruits & vegetables, even making pretzels.
-In soap making it causes a chemical reaction called saponification when it is mixed with fats (oils & butters).
+Most of the ingredients in soap making are perfectly safe & food-grade, but there is one exception.
+When making bar soap you need to use sodium hydroxide, commonly known as lye.
+Lye has many uses including as a commercial cleaning agent, drain cleaner, papermaking, chemically peeling fruits & vegetables, and even making bagels & pretzels.

 Properly done, each sodium hydroxide molecule will combine with an oil molecule, transforming it so it is no longer oil or lye, but a new soap molecule.
-This ensures that all the lye is consumed and there is none leftover in the finished product.
-Most soap recipes will have you add more oil molecules than needed, a process called super fatting, which will leave the leftover oil molecules to clean & moisturize your skin.
+This ensures that all the lye is consumed and there is none leftover in the finished product

-Lye is no joke, please handle with care.
-You don’t have to be scared of it, just respect it and take the proper precautions.
-Wait until your kids are in bed and your pets have settled down so no one is running around while you are working.
-Tie up your hair, wear long gloves, a face mask & safety goggles.
-Do not use your soap making bowls, utensils, etc for food (once you use them for soap, they should be marked & stored away from your normal food prep supplies).
-Get a special container with a secure lid to store your lye and keep it out of reach of kids and pets.
-Lye can be tricky to find in stores.
-It can be sometimes found at hardware stores, just make sure it is pure sodium hydroxide with nothing else added to it.
-It really is just easiest to order it online.
-I buy mine here
+Lye is no joke, please handle it with care.
+But you don’t have to be scared of it, just respect it and take the proper precautions.
+If you have young kids, wait until they are in bed and your pets have settled down so no one is running around while you are working.
+Tie up your hair, wear long gloves, a face mask, & safety goggles.
+Work in a ventilated area.
+Do not use your soap-making bowls or utensils for food (once you use them for soap, they should be marked & stored away from your normal food prep supplies).
+Make sure your extra lye is in a locked cabinet, kept out of reach of kids and pets.

 Make your own soap!
 Cold process soap making